Nuclear-Liu/tutorials/java/Java Tutorials/collections/interfaces/QandE/questions.md

 8. What interface represents a double-ended queue?

-9. Name three different ways to iterate over the elements of a List.
+9. Name three different ways to iterate over the elements of a `List`.

 10. True or False: Aggregate operations are mutative operations that modify the underlying collection.